Skip to main content

 Interconnected Biological Axes and Genetic Influence

-The does not operate in isolation.
+The endocrine system does not operate in isolation.
 It is intricately connected with the nervous and immune systems, forming complex neuroendocrine-immune axes.
 Genetic influences on one component of these axes can ripple through the entire system, leading to long-term systemic effects.

 1. Hypothalamic-Pituitary-Gonadal (HPG) Axis ∞ This axis controls reproductive function and steroid hormone production.
 Genetic variations affecting the synthesis or sensitivity of GnRH, LH, FSH, or their respective receptors can disrupt this axis, leading to conditions like hypogonadism or polycystic ovary syndrome (PCOS).
 For instance, SNPs in genes related to kisspeptin signaling, a key regulator of GnRH, can influence pubertal timing and fertility.